fmerg/pymerkle/README.md

 ## Tree topology

 Interior nodes are in general not stored in memory and no concrete links are established between them.
-The tree structure is determined by the recursive function which computes intermediate states on the fly and is essentially the same as [RFC 9162](https://datatracker.ietf.org/doc/html/rfc9162) (Section 2).
+The tree structure is determined by the function which computes intermediate states on the fly and is essentially the same as [RFC 9162](https://datatracker.ietf.org/doc/html/rfc9162) (Section 2).
 It turns out to be that of a binary